 The Convention on International Civil Aviation, also known as the Chicago Convention, establishes the rules of airspace, plane registration and safety, and sets out the rights of the signatory states in relation to air travel.
 It establishes a system under which all transit and landing rights for airlines and their aircraft require the explicit or tacit approval of the national governments in or above whose territory they operate.
-The current version of the Convention was adopted in 2000 and it has 189 contracting states.44
+The current version of the Convention was adopted in 2000 and it has 189 contracting states.

-Of particular importance for rendition cases is the clause that allows private, noncommercial flights to fly over a country, or make technical stops there, without prior authorization or notification.
+Of particular importance for rendition cases is the clause that allows private, non-commercial flights to fly over a country, or make technical stops there, without prior authorization or notification.
 The CIA planes identified to date have been chartered from private companies, real or fictional.
 "State aircraft" - defined by the Convention as those "used in military, customs and police services" - do require specific agreement or authorization to fly over the territory of another state or to use its airports.
 Experts on rendition believe that this is one of the main reasons why privately contracted aircraft are used in rendition operations, rather than military or other official aircraft.

 The intelligence and military community of the USA has long used private air carriers for secret operations.
-Some of the covert carriers identified by past US congressional inquiries and other investigations45 are still in business.
-In November 2003, for example, carriers such as Southern Air, Kalitta Air, Evergreen International Airways, and Tepper Aviation - all known for their connections to covert intelligence and military operations - received a "US Transportation Command Certificate of Appreciation" for their support of Operations Enduring Freedom and Iraqi Freedom, in the "Global War on Terrorism".46 http://213.222.3.5/srebrenica/ Appendix II.
+Some of the covert carriers identified by past US congressional inquiries and other investigations 44 are still in business.
+In November 2003, for example, carriers such as Southern Air, Kalitta Air, Evergreen International Airways, and Tepper Aviation - all known for their connections to covert intelligence and military operations - received a "US Transportation Command Certificate of Appreciation" for their support of Operations Enduring Freedom and Iraqi Freedom, in the "Global War on Terrorism".
+45

 The use of planes able operating as private aircraft, without the restrictions placed on official or military flights, has been a key component of the rendition programme since the mid-1990s.
-According to Michael Scheuer, when the outlines of the current airborne component, in Angola's War Economy, Pretoria, ISS, 2000; Netherlands Institute for War Documentation, system were established in 1995, the CIA needed the means to locate, detain and remove terror suspects.47 A small fleet of private jets able to land discreetly at both commercial airports and US military bases worldwide was the essential ingredient for making the system work.
+According to Michael Scheuer, when the outlines of the current system were established in 1995, the CIA needed the means to locate, detain and remove terror suspects.46 A small fleet of private jets able to land discreetly at both commercial airports and US military bases worldwide was the essential ingredient for making the system work.